 One of the key things that’s happened is the way that higher education is financed has changed.
-There used to be very significant funding from the state – now that burden has shifted to students.
+There used to be very significant funding from the state – now that burden has shifted to students, and many of them need to find direct lenders to be able to afford to study.
 Thirty-five years ago, when I went to graduate school, I was able to work and pay for my education.
 Doing that is extremely difficult for people now.
 My daughter attended the UO and graduated with a master’s degree in teaching in 2012.
 During those five years, undergraduate resident tuition went up over 55%—that’s an average of 11% per year.
 So the recent tuition increases while serious are nothing new, and it’s put a real squeeze on students.

 In your years of service and membership in our Union, what accomplishment are you proudest of?

 I am, of course, very pleased about the work we did four years ago in contract negotiations.
 We were presented with significant takeaways at the first bargaining session, and a lot of folks including myself worked to make sure that information got out to our Members.
 We held worksite meetings and figured out how to push back.
 Eventually that pushback was successful and we got a reasonable contract out of what looked like a very difficult situation.

 The tone over the years has become much more adversarial.
 Some of that is a result of changes in higher ed. financing; some is the change in personalities at the bargaining table.
 For Classified workers, I think this increased conflict takes a toll on people’s morale, on people’s sense of whether their work is valued and respected.
 This doesn’t just affect our Members, but also the faculty, other employees and students.

 In order to reverse this trend, where do the biggest challenges lie?